Neuro-Logical/speech/SLT_2022/README.md

   Data_Preprocessing/convert_to_16k.sh
   ```

 * Spoken responses were automatically transcribed using a pre-trained conformer CTC  model (https://huggingface.co/csukuangfj/icefall-asr-librispeech-conformer-ctc-jit-bpe-500-2021-11-09) for the Librispeech data set built on top of icefall (https://github.com/k2-fsa/icefall).
 Transcriptions were manually supervised and corrected when needed.
-An interactive notebook that can be used to extract speech transcript can be found in
+An interactive notebook that can be used to extract speech transcript can be found in:

   ```
   Data_Preprocessing/generate_transcripts.ipynb
   ```